Human Resources

 ESSENTIAL FUNCTIONS

-1. Real Property Appraisal: Conducts reappraisal and new appraisal efforts for all types of residential and commercial properties including personal property, vacant land, condominiums, mobile home, and greenbelt (agricultural) to arrive at estimated fair market value; assists in scheduling appraisal workload in establishing appraisal priorities; records appraisal information on standardized report forms; reviews appraisal decision for appraisal consistency to assure equity between tax payers; interviews persons familiar with property, takes measurements and makes sketches of the same; inspects property for construction, condition, and functional design; takes photos and compiles data according to established procedures; processes appraisal results.
+1. Real Property Appraisal: As a “Note Taker” assists in the reappraisal and new appraisal efforts of residential, commercial and rural properties to arrive at estimated fair market value; records appraisal information on standardized report forms; interviews persons familiar with property, takes measurements and makes sketches of the same; inspects property for construction, condition, and functional design; takes photos and compiles data according to established procedures; processes appraisal results.

 2. Performs public relations in the process of conducting appraisals; travels through designated areas being alert to new construction and land development; researches building permits records, sales and leases, plat and tax rolls; locates new property developments, contacts property owners to arrange for appraisals.